Randy Wicker

-Randolfe Hayden "Randy" Wicker is an American author, activist, blogger and archivist.
+Randolfe Hayden "Randy" Wicker (born February 3, 1938) is an American author, activist, blogger, and archivist.
 Notable for his involvement in the early homophile and gay liberation movements, Wicker has documented the early years and many of the key figures of the LGBT activist communities, primarily in New York City.
 Since 1996, he has been active around the issue of human cloning.

 Early life

 Wicker was born Charles Gervin Hayden Jr. on February 3, 1938, in Plainfield, New Jersey.
 He was raised in Florida by his grandparents.

 LGBT activism

 Pre-Stonewall

 Wicker's first exposure to the gay movement came while he was a student at the University of Texas at Austin in the mid-1950s, when he discovered a copy of the ONE, Inc. magazine One.
-Wicker affiliated himself with the New York City chapter of the gay Mattachine Society (MSNY) in 1958, while still a UT student, spending the summer in the city to work with the organization.
-Mattachine took a comparatively conservative stance in its work for gay rights and Wicker, who was younger than the leadership and many of the other members, joined with other younger activists like MSNY vice president Craig Rodwell in an effort to make the group more radical.
+Wicker affiliated himself with the New York City chapter of the gay Mattachine Society of New York (MSNY) in 1958, while still a student, spending the summer in the city to work with the organization.
+The Mattachine took a comparatively conservative stance in its work for gay rights, while Wicker, who was younger than the leadership and many of the other members, joined with other younger activists like MSNY vice president Craig Rodwell in an effort to make the group more radical.
 "He was, let's say, a disturbing acquisition for the movement", recalled then-MSNY president Arthur Maule.

 After convincing MSNY that it should begin publicizing its events, Wicker printed up flyers for an upcoming lecture, leading to a standing-room-only crowd.
 It also led police to persuade MSNY's landlord to evict the group from its recently occupied headquarters.

-As he became more active in the movement, Wicker apprised his family of his activities.
-Hayden Sr., while skeptical that his activities would amount to anything, asked him not to use "Charles Hayden" for his activism.
+As he became more active in the movement, Wicker informed his family about his activities.
+Hayden Sr., while skeptical that his efforts would amount to anything, asked him not to use "Charles Hayden" for his activism.
 He adopted the pseudonym "Randolfe Hayden Wicker", retaining his family name as his new middle name to maintain the family connection.
 He legally changed his name in 1967.

 Returning to Austin in the fall of 1958, Wicker tried to start a gay organization called Wicker Research Studies.
-WRS adopted the philosophy of the San Francisco-based lesbian group Daughters of Bilitis and operated across Texas, Mississippi and Louisiana.
+WRS adopted the philosophy of the San Francisco-based lesbian group Daughters of Bilitis and operated across Texas, Mississippi, and Louisiana.
 WRS was short-lived, however, as Mississippi denied the organization's application for incorporation.
 He also became active in the civil rights movement.
 Wicker ran for student body president but during the campaign the dean received notification that Wicker and his roommate Edward Lacey were gay.
 This helped convince him that homosexuals needed to engage in militant action.